Created by the Ask Leif Team — Reviewed and Edited by Shane

 This undefined guide is your invitation to peel back the layers of this captivating metropolis.
 We'll dive into its rich history, savor its incredible food, and experience the warmth of its people.
 From the elegant Recoleta to the colorful La Boca, you'll discover the diverse neighborhoods that make Buenos Aires so unique and utterly unforgettable.

-Prepare to be enchanted by the rhythm of tango, the aroma of sizzling parrilladas, and the lively chatter of sidewalk cafes.
+Wander through the historic San Telmo market on a Sunday morning and you will find yourself surrounded by tango dancers, the aroma of sizzling parrilladas, and the lively chatter of sidewalk cafes.
 Whether you're a history buff, a food lover, or simply seeking an immersive cultural experience, Buenos Aires offers an adventure at every turn.
 Let's explore this magnificent city together, uncovering its hidden gems and iconic landmarks.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.